Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Discussion

-Since we consider the wavepacket propagation, it is sufficient to vary the bias magnetic field amplitude only in the region where the wavepacket is localized.
-Consequently, even a microstrip inducing a localized magnetic field should work effectively, provided its modulation is synchronized with the wavepacket propagation.
+From an experimental standpoint, a key question is whether the bias field must be modulated uniformly across the entire sample or only locally.
+Since our mechanism relies on wavepacket propagation through a temporal interface, it suffices to vary the field amplitude only in the region where the wavepacket is localized at a given instant.
+This significantly relaxes experimental requirements: even a microstrip antenna inducing a spatially localized field modulation should work effectively, provided the temporal profile is synchronized with the wavepacket arrival.

-Our simulations demonstrate the amplification factors up to 175-fold (Fig.~\ref{fig:fig_6}) with a complete frequency preservation, enabling seamless integration with fixed-frequency magnonic circuits.
-The mechanism itself requires only spatially uniform films and global field control, avoiding any nanofabrication overhead.
-The approach exhibits intrinsic wavevector selectivity with high resonant gain at $k = k_{\mathrm{soft}}$ (Fig.~\ref{fig:fig_5}g).
-Critically, reversing the temporal sequence reverses the amplification, enabling on-demand control without any permanent device modification.

-Amplification is concentrated in a narrow field window between $H_{\mathrm{EP}}$ and $H_c$.
-For our CoFeB stack, the operational range is $H \in (H_{\mathrm{EP}}, H_c)$ with width $\Delta H \approx 3$--$4$~mT: below $H_{\mathrm{EP}}$ the strong-instability regime rapidly nucleates stripes, whereas at $H_c$ the slow-instability growth rate changes sign and the system crosses over into the purely damped regime ($\Im[\Omega_+] < 0$).
-Within this window the gain is inherently $k$-selective, peaking around $k_{\mathrm{soft}} \approx 49$~rad/\textmu m with an effective bandwidth that can exceed $20$~rad/\textmu m for fields approaching $H_\mathrm{EP}$ (Fig.~\ref{fig:fig_5}g and SI, Fig.~S2), which naturally provides filtering and can be re-engineered in other material platforms by tuning $k_{\mathrm{soft}}$.

-The conventional wisdom suggests that Gilbert damping universally opposes amplification.
-However, our simulations (Fig.~\ref{fig:fig_6}e,f) reveal a striking counterexample: in the slow instability regime ($H_{\mathrm{EP}} < H < H_c$), \emph{larger damping produces stronger amplification}.
-This follows directly from the analytical model (Methods): the growth rate $\mathrm{Im}(\Omega_+) \propto \alpha$ in this regime, so increased dissipation enhances rather than suppresses gain.
-Physically, this damping-induced instability has no counterpart in conservative systems—it emerges from the lifting of the exceptional point degeneracy by finite damping, which creates the slow instability regime with growth rate proportional to $\alpha$.
-Consequently, our approach does \emph{not} require exotic ultra-low-damping materials—standard CoFeB films with $\alpha \sim 0.01$ would produce an excellent amplification.

-Our analytical framework depends only on the magnonic impedance $Z_i \equiv \varepsilon^z_i$ (the ratio of out-of-plane to in-plane magnetization amplitudes) suggesting universality across the magnonic platforms.
-The transmission and reflection coefficients depend only on the impedance ratio $Z_1/Z_2$ [Eq.~\eqref{eq:T_R_x}--\eqref{eq:T_R_z}], and the product $T_x \cdot T_z > 1$ whenever impedance mismatch occurs—a universal feature absent from spatial interfaces where frequency is conserved.
-Near the critical field, impedance changes dramatically [Fig.~\ref{fig:fig_2}(a)], creating maximum impedance mismatch precisely where the dynamic susceptibility diverges.